tammergalal/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

     Open the `docker-compose.yml`{{open}} file and review how these services are configured.

-2. (Optional) The code for the Storedog services is available in the IDE file explorer, if you'd like to look at it.

 2. The application is already running.
-To see the containers, execute the following command in the terminal:
+To see the containers and their statuses, execute the following command in the terminal:

     `docker-compose ps`{{execute}}